VMB-Devnet/meraki-l3-fw-rules-compliance/README.md

 git push origin main
 ```

+- It should look something like the following:

 ![git-push](https://raw.githubusercontent.com/VMB-Devnet/meraki-l3-fw-rules-compliance/main/images/git-push.png)

 **5. Confirm that the files have been pushed to the repository.
 It should look like the following: **